 In May 2020, the Company entered into a Loan and Security Agreement with K2 HealthVentures LLC in the amount of \$45.0 million ("K2 Loan and Security Agreement").
 The K2 Loan and Security Agreement was drawable in three tranches and to date the Company has drawn down \$35.0 million with the remaining tranche of \$10.0 million having lapsed as of December 31, 2021.
 Pursuant to the terms of the K2 Loan and Security Agreement, the principal accrues interest at an annual rate equal to the greater of 8.45% or the sum of the Prime Rate plus 5.2%.
-On April 4, 2022, the K2 Loan and Security Agreement was amended so that payments will be interest only until the loan's maturity date of June 1, 2024.
+On April 4, 2022, the K2 Loan and Security Agreement was amended in exchange for a \$0.3 million amendment fee so that (i) payments will be interest only until the loan's maturity date of June 1, 2024, and (ii) the covenant regarding minimum liquidity will apply for the entire term of the K2 Loan and Security Agreement.
+This amendment resulted in a debt modification with the \$0.3 million amendment fee recorded as a debt discount.

-The K2 Loan and Security Agreement includes both financial and non-financial covenantsincluding a minimum cash balance requirement.
-The Company was in compliance with the debt covenants at March 31, 2022 and expects to be compliant with the debt covenants for the next twelve months.
-The Company recorded the debt net of \$2.5 million comprised of deferred financing costs, debt discount and associated exit fee which are being accreted to interest expense over the term of the K2 Loan and Security Agreement using the effective interest method.
+The K2 Loan and Security Agreement includes both financial and non-financial covenants including a minimum cash balance requirement.
+The Company was in compliance with the debt covenants at June 30, 2022 and expects to be compliant with the debt covenants for the next twelve months.
+The Company recorded the debt net of \$2.8 million comprised of deferred financing costs, debt discount and associated exit fee which are being accreted to interest expense over the term of the K2 Loan and Security Agreement using the effective interest method.
 Additionally, the Company incurred \$0.2 million in facilities fee related to the second tranche which was previously classified as a prepaid asset.

-As of March 31, 2022 and December 31, 2021, the K2 Loan principal balance was \$5.0 million and \$35.0 million, respectively.
+As of June 30, 2022 and December 31, 2021, the K2 Loan principal balance was \$5.0 million and \$35.0 million, respectively.

-As of March 31, 2022 and December 31, 2021, the carrying value of long-term debt was \$5.7 million and \$35.5 million, respectively.
+As of June 30, 2022 and December 31, 2021, the carrying value of long-term debt was \$5.7 million and \$35.5 million, respectively.

-Future required principal and final payments on the K2 Loan were as follows at March 31, 2022 (\$ in thousands):
+Future required principal and final payments on the K2 Loan were as follows at June 30, 2022 (\$ in thousands):

-tatare regarded principal and rimar payments on the 112 Boar were as rone to at triaren 51, 2022 (o in thousands).

 2022 (remaining) \$

-2023 17,100
+2023

-2024 17,900
+2024 35,000

 Total Principal Amounts 35,000

-Final Fee Due at Maturity 2,230
+Final Fee Due at Maturity 2,271

-Unamortized discount, deferred costs and final fee · (1,493)
+Unamortized discount, deferred costs and final fee ·- (1,596)

-Total Long-Term Debt, net \$ 35,737
+Total Long-Term Debt, net \$ 35,675